sennetconsortium/entity-api/src/lib/constraints/README.md

 ## The REST API
 ### Payload Request Format
 Each request must be an array of objects with `ancestors` and `descendants` properties.
+At least 1 of these properties must be present when retrieving the other, and both must be present when validating/matching.
 Each of these two properties are also arrays.
 ```
 [